Shanbashir1/Loving-Pizza/README.md

 + Art was used to display the headers

 ## Technology Used

-For my thrid project Python I the following technologies were used to complete my
-### Languages Used
-1. **Python** was used as the main programming language for my project.
-It was widley used throughout my project.
+1. Python was used as the main programming language for my project.
+All coding was done using python.
+I did not use any other programming language for my project.

-### Hosting Service
-**GITHUB** was used to create, host the web design on to the platform.
+2. Github was used to create, host the web design on to the platform.
 The benefit of github was to create repositories, branches, commits, and pull requests.
 Github was also a great way to share your design to mentors and other colleagues and tutors to help view your code and seek further input and support.

-### IDE
-**GITPOD** allows you to define your project's configuration in code so you can launch a prebuilt development environment with one click.(Source Google) Gitpod was used to code all my Python coding.
+3. Gitpod allows you to define your project's configuration in code so you can launch a prebuilt development environment with one click.(Source Google) Gitpod was used to code all my Python coding.
+A template was provided by Code Institute to use for our Python project.

-###
-**Heroku**  was used to load my project and deploy it, This was my first time deploying a on Heroku and I found it quite simple.
+4. Heroku was used to load my project and deploy it, This was my first time deploying a project on Heroku and I found it to be quite a simple process.
+The steps provided by our course tutorials were very beneficial.

+5. Pep8 Online check - used to check over my codes for Errors and Warnings.

+6. Lucida Chart - used to prepare my design and carefully structure my links.

 ### Others
-+ Pep8 Online check - used to check oevr my codes for faults and issues.
 + Stack overflow - for help with issues.
-+ W3Schools - assits with coding issues.
++ W3Schools - assistance with coding issues, helpful to see other students having similiar concerns.
-+ Slack - support from colleagues
++ Slack - support from colleagues, trully amazing support from fellow colleagues and mentors.
 + Code Institue Tutor Support -Programming help and support.

 ## Testing - Python
 + PEP8 online check - A online free aplication which check python code for errors and warnings.
-+ So with my initial checks I had quite a few errors, mainly the E501 error code, prompting me that the line lenght was too big, I had to do lots of research to determine how I could break down these lines without effecting my code.
++ So with my initial checks I had quite a few errors, mainly the E501 error code, prompting me that the line lenght was too big, I had to do a lot of research to determine how I could break down these lines without effecting my code.
 I managed to find out and used the \ to break down the code.
-I was discovered I could use () parenthesis to wrap the code.
+I also discovered I could use () parenthesis to wrap the code.
 + The errors and warning were rectified before deploying my projects
 + My final online check code returned back with no errors or warnings.
 <img src="/readme-images/pep_8.png" alt = "Pep8 Online Check" style="height: 600px; width: 800px;">